3 smart tips for managing remote sales teams

 - Video conferencing is not just for your team to use with clients.
 It’s the collaboration tool that gives your remote sales team a sense of camaraderie that would be lacking without virtual meetings.
 Plus, as a remote sales team manager, it is beneficial to engage with your team face-to-face (at least virtually) as much as possible.

 Managing a remote team can become difficult if you do not stay on top of the issues facing the team on a day-to-day basis.
 That said, there is a balance to be struck, avoid micromanaging your team as this can build resentment and distrust.

-Most importantly make sure your team is having fun and feeling engaged with other team members, even if everyone is thousands of miles away.
+- Make sure your team is having fun and feeling engaged with other team members, even if everyone is thousands of miles away.
 Host theme days where everyone shares their favorite food for Friday or have trivia competitions during meeting breaks.
 This will help with employee satisfaction, productivity, and team building, just as investing in team culture does in the office.

 Following these three steps will allow you to establish a collaborative and productive remote sales team that will yield better results for everyone.